 - Do not bring, or knowingly allow, any of the following materials to be brought onsite: firearms, explosives, toxic materials, flammable or combustible liquids, alcohol, illegal drugs, or other intoxicants.

-- Do not bring any of the following into the collocation room: food, beverages, other liquids, or electro-magnetic devices that may interfere with computers or other electronic equipment.
+- Do not bring any of the following into the colocation room: food, beverages, other liquids, or electro-magnetic devices that may interfere with computers or other electronic equipment.

-- Keep all collocation rooms, hallways, aisle ways, and common areas free of debris, refuse and equipment at all times.
+- Keep all colocation rooms, hallways, aisle ways, and common areas free of debris, refuse and equipment at all times.